jaredjennings/helm-thehive/README.md

 randomly generated.
 You should indeed rotate Cassandra passwords, but it appears the Bitnami Cassandra chart may not handle this for you.

+### External Cassandra database

+If you are migrating data into TheHive 4, you may need a Cassandra instance which begins its life before your TheHive 4 installation.
+You can supply `externalCassandra` values for this (see below).

 ## Caveats

 Upon first installation, TheHive may fail to connect to Cassandra for